homebridge/homebridge/README.md

 ## Platforms

 Platforms bridge entire systems to HomeKit.
 Platforms can be things like Wink or SmartThings or Vera.
 By adding a platform to your `config.json`, HomeBridge will automatically detect all of your devices for you.

-    Wink is currently the only supported platform at the moment.

 All you have to do is add the right config options so HomeBridge can authenticate and communicate with your other system, and voila, your devices will be available to HomeKit via HomeBridge.